Warnakala/blender-studio-tools/asset-pipeline/README.md

 The asset-pipeline contains two main packages.

-1. **builder**: The Asset Builder which contains most of the core definitions and logic of Task Layers, Asset publishing, pulling and metadata handling.
+1. **builder**: The Asset Builder which contains most of the core definitions and logic of Task Layers, Asset publishing, pulling, the import process for that and metadata handling.

 2. **updater**: The Asset Updater is quite light weight.
 It handles detecting imported asset collections and fetching available asset publishes.
 It also handles the logic of the actual updating.